A-V-Jagannathan/PermutationLearning-Solving-puzzles/README.md

 # PermutationLearning-Jigsaw_Puzzles

-In this repository i have included the notebooks and datasets i have used with my team member Lakshetha, to solve image puzzles.
+This repository includes codes and links to dataset for solving image puzzles using permutation learning.